Concerns Resolution

 Disagreements can be a sign of developing thinking, and the value of exchanging ideas from different perspectives should not be under-estimated.
 When there are disagreements between agencies, this should be recognised as potential for healthy debate.
 However, disagreements may disadvantage the child or family involved if they are not resolved constructively and in a timely manner.

-Throughout our work the safety and wellbeing of the child or young person is the primary concern, and professional disputes must not obstruct this.
+Throughout our work the safety and wellbeing of the child or young person is the primary concern, and professional disagreements must not obstruct this.
 If you feel that a practitioner or an agency is not acting in the best interests of the child, young person or family, you have a responsibility to respectfully challenge the practitioner or agency.
 Should you have a concern that a child is at risk of, or is suffering significant harm, this should be responded to using your own agencies safeguarding procedures.

-Examples of disagreement
+Examples of disagreement (this is not an exhaustive list)

 • Disagreement on attendance at multi-agency meetings (Early Help, Child in Need, Child Protection, Child Looked After)